W-Ely/Data-Structures/README.md

 - pop() will pop the first value off the head of the list and return it.
 Raises an exception with an appropriate message if there are no values to return.
 - shift() will remove the last value from the tail of the list and return it.
 Raises an exception with an appropriate message if there are no values to return.
 - remove(val) will remove the first instance of val found in the list, starting from the head.
 If val is not present, it will raise an appropriate Python exception.

+## Binary heap

+- push(val): puts a new value into the heap, maintaining the heap property.
+- pop(): removes the “top” value in the heap, maintaining the heap property.